isabella232/docs.webiny.com-LEGACY/create-a-frontend-app.md

 The **logout\(\)** method simply dispatches the **Logout** event, and our Authentication module listens for that event and handles the logout process.

+And this is it!
+You have successfully created your first standalone app with authentication.
+Check out other tutorials to see more of what our platform has to offer.